mjackson/unpkg/client/About.md

 unpkg is not affiliated with or supported by npm, Inc. in any way.
 Please do not contact npm for help with unpkg.

-### Abuse

-unpkg blacklists some packages to prevent abuse.
-If you find a malicious package on npm, please take a moment to add it to [our blacklist](https://github.com/unpkg/unpkg.com/blob/master/server/package-blacklist.json)!

 ### Feedback

 If you think this is useful, I'd love to hear from you.
 Please reach out to [@mjackson](https://twitter.com/mjackson) with any questions/concerns.